emaphp/eMapper/README.md

 <br/>
 #####Statements

-Statements provide a more generic way to obtain values by using a special syntax including an entity class name plus a statement id.
+Statements provide a more generic way to obtain values by using a special syntax that includes an entity class plus a statement id separated by a dot.
 The statement id defines a search criteria according to a list of supported expressions.
 For example, *User.findByPk* obtains a *User* entity by primary key.
 The required argument is provided through the *@Param* annotation.

 ```php